 The Council considers improved efficiency of electricity use to be a resource for meeting future electricity demand.
 It is a priority resource in the Northwest Power Act.
 Conservation potential and cost are assessed by evaluating many individual efficiency improvements in each consuming sector.
 These individual improvements, or measures, are ordered by increasing cost into a supply curve for conservation.
 Potential savings from implementing each measure are assessed in terms of technical potential as well as actual expected savings when policies are put in place to implement the measures.
 Cost-effective conservation measures are determined by comparing their cost per expected megawatt of savings to the cost of avoided electricity generation as measured by the estimated market price of electricity.
-Conservation analysis and assumptions are described in Chapter 3 and Appendices D through G.

 Looking back 20 years to the Council's first power plan, the estimated cost-effective conservation available averaged about 3,600 average megawatts, although the amount varied substantially depending on the specific demand forecast.
 It was expected that by 2000 about 1,200 megawatts of this potential would be accomplished through consumers' response to changing electricity prices, with 2,500 megawatts to be acquired through utility conservation programs, improved building codes and appliance efficiency standards.
-As noted above, the region succeeded in acquiring 1,800 megawatts of conservation by 2000 and has acquired additional conservation since.6 However, the region did not capture all the conservation identified in that first power plan or in subsequent plans.
+As noted above, the region succeeded in acquiring 1,800 megawatts of conservation by 2000 and has acquired additional conservation since.
+However, the region did not capture all the conservation identified in that first power plan or in subsequent plans.